ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ## Autoscale

-To use the autoscale functionality
+To use the autoscale functionality, change the resources to `toil = 1` in `luigi.cfg`

 `--zone`: AWS region to run on.